mozilla-services/loads/docs/source/internals.rst

 possible to run a number of agents at the same time.

-These agents are just simple runners, but instead of reporting everything locally, using a *TestResult* object, they proxy all the data to the master instance using a 0MQ stream.
+These agents are just simple runners, but instead of reporting everything locally, using a *TestResult* object, they relay all the data to the master instance using a 0MQ stream.

-It means that the code in `loads/proxy.py` is a drop-in replacement for a TestResult object.
+It means that the code in `loads/relay.py` is a drop-in replacement for a TestResult object.

 Once the results are back to the master, it populates its local *test_runner*,